What is a Parent Participation Preschool?

 If you have 2 children in the school, or enroll 1 child in multiple programs, you will be expected to do Duty Days as normal for each child per program, and you will be required to take on a committee job per class (OR take 1 position on the Executive Committee).

-You will only have to provide 1 deposit, purchase 1 set of Event tickets, and fundraising fees are discounted.
+You will only have to provide 1 deposit and purchase 1 set of Event tickets.

 How does it work if I enroll more than one child or enroll in more than one class?